 Jitka votes for Belladona and says as follows:

 In this case, there were three significant symptoms: suddenness, exposure to cold, and excitement.
 I have on my mind two remedies for the sudden onset of complaints caused by the cold: Aconite and Belladonna.
 In my notes I found such comment as follows on Belladonna that convinced me to vote for this remedy.

 Belladonna is a remedy characterised by great intensity and vividness.
 Great emphasis is placed on the suddenness of conditions.
 They are emotive more than anything else.
 The headaches are rarely mild and nagging but severe, throbbing and bursting.
 This remedy may be induced by numbers of different factors, especially heat or cold or excitement which may cause ill symptoms to appear.
 Also in the chapter, a rubric: Headaches: pain, temples, stretching from temple to temple, there is only remedy in bold –BELLADONA.

 Jitka, you are right about Belladonna.
-That’s a good rubric you found, I didn’t see it!
+That’s a great rubric you found, I didn’t see it!
 Headaches: pain, temples, stretching from temple to temple.
 Excellent!
 So, she actually had a Belladonna headache right from the start, even before going out in the cold or yelling at the ballpark!